Differential symmetry breaking operators. I-Genreal theory and F-method. II-Rankin-Cohen Operators for Symmetric Pairs: Introduction

 7pt

-\textbf{Rankin--Cohen operators as intertwining operators.} From the view point of representation theory the Rankin--Cohen operators are the projectors to irreducible components in the tensor product of two holomorphic discrete series representations of $SL(2,\R)$.
-More precisely, the operator \eqref{rcb} is the projector to the summand $\pi_{k_1+k_2+2a}$ in the following abstract branching law \cite{Mol,Repka}:
+\textbf{Rankin--Cohen operators as intertwining operators.} From the view point of representation theory the Rankin--Cohen operators are intertwiners in the branching law for the tensor product of two holomorphic discrete series representations $\pi_{k_1}$ and $ \pi_{k_2}$ of $SL(2,\R)$.
+More precisely, the discrete series representation $\pi_{k_1+k_2+2a}$ ($a\in\N$) occurs in the following branching law \cite{Mol,Repka}: